 Friday, January 28, 2011

-Rimouski Aero-Glisseur/ Reflector
+Rimouski Aero-Glisseur/ Ice Parabolic Reflector

 Here is project I did in Rimouski through a residency at Caravanserail.
 Great town, wonderful people who are obsessed with ice, ice fishing and le banquise (ocean ice sheet) that forms every year.
 Le banquise acts as an extension of the public space of the city of Rimoiski.
 The ice sheet is moving up and down with the tide, sometimes by 4-5m so one must know what one is doing or at least listen to someone who does.